Purchasing cooperative: Examples

 Various schools, colleges and universities, municipalities, counties, municipal utility districts and other governmental entities sign an interlocal contract with HCDE, thus becoming members that can access any of the multitude of competitively bid and legally awarded contracts available through their cooperatives.
 To optimize processes, these three cooperatives were combined into Choice Partners national cooperative in 2012.
 Through use of Choice Partners, HCDE generates revenues to support the school districts within Harris County.

 In a similar way, Catholic parishes in the Archdiocese of Cincinnati, Ohio, have established a cooperative purchasing process to combine buying power and reduce costs.

 Missouri State Statutes (Chapter 34, Chapter 37 and Chapter 67) authorize the State's Division of Purchasing to conduct a cooperative purchasing program, and allow eligible local governments, political subdivisions, and quasi-public governmental bodies to participate in the program.

 Costs

 Many cooperative purchasing programs levy charges for usage and access.
 Fees may be assessed as an annual enrolment fee or a transaction fee such as a levy of 1% or 2% on the value of every purchase.

+Purchasing cooperatives typically generate revenue to sustain their operations and cover administrative costs by charging fees to vendors or suppliers.
+These fees are designed to compensate the cooperative for the services it provides in facilitating transactions and managing the procurement process on behalf of its members.
+The specific fee structure may vary depending on the cooperative and the industry it operates in, but some common methods of fee collection include: